Domestic violence survivors face the real concussion crisis

 While the NFL and Department of Defense have been forced to publicly reckon with their roles in placing people at risk for brain injury, holding the perpetrators of domestic abuse responsible for the injuries they’ve caused can be much more complicated.
 According to neurologist Glynnis Zieman, many don’t even realize they have brain trauma.

-While there are numerous factors that could prevent survivors of domestic abuse from recognizing the signs of brain trauma – such as lack of public awareness efforts – Zieman suggests the biggest issues stem from how the health care system handles victims of domestic violence.
+While there are numerous factors that could prevent survivors of domestic abuse from recognizing the signs of brain trauma – such as lack of public awareness efforts – Zieman suggests the biggest issues stem from how the health care system handles victims of domestic violence and how Colorado handles domestic violence laws, based on the issues of the victims.

 For starters, approximately 70% of people treated in the ER for abuse are never actually identified as victims of domestic abuse.
 Many are also afraid to tell health professionals about their abuse out of shame and fear of retribution from their abusive spouse.